 - Family members seeking revenge for their victimized loved one

 - Victims of cults or other psychological tactics

 - People with unmedicated paranoid schizophrenia

-Because these cases are complex, using an insanity defense is something that you should only attempt with the help of an experienced criminal defense attorney.
-An attorney will be able to examine your situation and help you determine whether this is actually the best option for mounting a defense.
+Using an insanity defense is something you should talk about with an experienced criminal defense attorney.
+An attorney will be able to examine your situation and help you determine whether this is a possible defense in your criminal case.